-The Board of Appeals may attach such condition(s), in addition to those required by other provisions of this Ordinance, as it finds necessary to ensure compliance with all standards and all other applicable requirements of this Ordinance.
+The Board of Appeals may attach such condition(s), in addition to those required by other provisions of this Ordinance, as it finds necessary to insure compliance with all standards and all other applicable requirements of this Ordinance.
 Violation of any of those conditions shall be a violation of this Ordinance.
 Such conditions may include, but are not limited to, specifications for: type of vegetation; increased setbacks and yards; specified sewage disposal and water supply facilities; landscaping and planting screens; hours of operation; operation controls; professional inspection and maintenance; sureties; location of piers and docks; parking and signs; and types of construction.
-When a building or structure is erected pursuant to a variance approved by the Board of Appeals, the Board may require the location of the foundation to be set and pinned by a professional land surveyor.

-- 4. Appeals Procedure - a.
-General.
-An application for a variance, administrative, or miscellaneous appeal shall be filed with the Board of Appeals on forms provided for this purpose.
+4. Appeals Procedure

+a.
+When the owner of property or authorized agent is informed by the Codes Enforcement Officer that an appeal is required, an application for the permit shall be filed with the Board of Appeals on forms provided for this purpose.
 The application shall be accompanied by a filing fee which shall be established by the Town Council, all information which is required for application for a building permit, and other information required by this section of the Ordinance.
 The applicant may submit any additional information relevant to the appeal.

-An administrative appeal shall be commenced within thirty (30) days of the order, decision, interpretation or ruling being appealed.
-A variance appeal or miscellaneous appeal which does not allege an error in any order, decision, interpretation, or ruling of the Codes Enforcement Officer or other municipal official may be commenced at any time.
+An administrative appeal shall be commenced within 30 days of the order, decision, interpretation or ruling of the Codes Enforcement Officer.
+A variance appeal or miscellaneous appeal which does not allege an error in any order, decision, interpretation, or ruling of the Codes Enforcement Officer may be commenced at any time.